Buzz Aldrin: Mission to Mars advocacy

 After leaving NASA, Aldrin continued to advocate for space exploration.
 In 1985 he joined the University of North Dakota (UND)'s College of Aerospace Sciences at the invitation of John D. Odegard, the dean of the college.
-Aldrin helped to develop UND's Space Studies program and brought Dr. David Webb from NASA to serve as the department's first chair.
+Aldrin helped to develop UND's Space Studies program and brought David Webb from NASA to serve as the department's first chair.
 To further promote space exploration, and to commemorate the 40th anniversary of the first lunar landing, Aldrin teamed up with Snoop Dogg, Quincy Jones, Talib Kweli, and Soulja Boy to create the rap single and video "Rocket Experience", proceeds from which were donated to Aldrin's non-profit foundation, ShareSpace.
 He is also a member of the Mars Society's Steering committee.

 In 1985, Aldrin proposed a special spacecraft trajectory now known as the Aldrin cycler.
 Cycler trajectories offer reduced cost of repeated travel to Mars by using less propellant.
 The Aldrin cycler provided a five and a half month journey from the Earth to Mars, with a return trip to Earth of the same duration on a twin cycler orbit.
 Aldrin continues to research this concept with engineers from Purdue University.
 In 1996 Aldrin founded Starcraft Boosters, Inc. (SBI) to design reusable rocket launchers.

 In December 2003, Aldrin published an opinion piece in The New York Times criticizing NASA's objectives.
 In it, he voiced concern about NASA's development of a spacecraft "limited to transporting four astronauts at a time with little or no cargo carrying capability" and declared the goal of sending astronauts back to the Moon was "more like reaching for past glory than striving for new triumphs".

 In a June 2013 opinion piece in The New York Times, Aldrin supported a human mission to Mars and which viewed the Moon "not as a destination but more a point of departure, one that places humankind on a trajectory to homestead Mars and become a two-planet species."
 In August 2015, Aldrin, in association with the Florida Institute of Technology, presented a master plan to NASA for consideration where astronauts, with a tour of duty of ten years, establish a colony on Mars before the year 2040.